One complex transition is challenging. But transitioning eight custodial services contracts takes a special kind of facility services partner.

 - Being transparent with updates and changes

-Flagship’s comprehensive airport facilities services establish confidence with travelers from the moment they enter the airport – and continue building that confidence as passengers continue through the airport facility.
+Flagship’s comprehensive airport services establish confidence with travelers from the moment they enter the airport – and continue building that confidence as passengers move through the airport facility.

 A Future With Flagship